rioriost/postgres-sa-byoac/docs/workshop/docs/02-Setup/05-Provision-And-Deploy.md

 ## Provision Azure Resource and Deploy App (UI and API)

-You are now ready to provision your Azure resources and deploy the Woodgrove back solution.
+You are now ready to provision your Azure resources and deploy the Woodgrove Bank solution.

 1. Use `azd up` to provision your Azure infrastructure and deploy the web application to Azure.